Jamey R. Szalay, Ph.D.

 Biography

 Jamey Szalay is a research scientist interested in space plasma and dust phenomena throughout the solar system.
 His thesis work focused on impact ejecta measurements from the Lunar Dust Experiment (LDEX) aboard NASA's Lunar Atmosphere and Dust Environment Explorer (LADEE) mission at the Moon.
 He also led the scientific analysis and operations for the Student Dust Counter aboard the New Horizons (NH) mission to Pluto from 2011 to 2015.
 He works on the Jovian Auroral Distributions Experiment (JADE) aboard NASA's Juno mission to Jupiter, analyzing in-situ plasma data taken in the Jovian polar regions and is particularly interested in the mechanisms responsible for sustaining the bright auroral footprints connected to Jupiter's Galilean moons.
 His current research also extends measurements of the impact ejecta cloud at the Moon to asteroids throughout the solar system to better understand how their surfaces evolve and is a Co-Investigator of JAXA's DESTINY+ mission to asteroid (3200) Phaethon.
-He is a Guest Investigator on the Parker Solar Probe mission, studying the evolution of the inner zodiacal cloud via impacts to the spacecraft observed by multiple instruments.
+He is a Guest Investigator on both NASA's Parker Solar Probe mission and ESA's Solar Orbiter mission, studying the evolution of the inner zodiacal cloud via impacts to the spacecraft observed by multiple instruments.
 On NASA's Interstellar Mapping and Acceleration Probe mission run out of Princeton, he is a Co-Investigator and instrument scientist for the Interstellar Dust Experiment.
 He has also been involved with the development of innovative plasma measurement techniques for space plasma instrumentation.

 Research Interests